-If you and your partner want to wear rings in the same style (such as two Beveled Profiles), there are still ways to customize the rings based on your personal preferences.
+If you and your partner want to wear rings in the same style (such as two Half Eternity Profiles), there are still ways to customize the rings based on your personal preferences.
 Perhaps one of you chooses it in rose gold and the other in white gold.
 Another option would be to go for varying widths depending on how you want the rings to look on your respective fingers.
-Pictured below are two of our Octagon Profile rings - in addition to being different widths, one is actually a matte finish and the other is mirrored!

 What About My Engagement Ring?